MileHacker Logo

 • Protect against sun exposure with hats, sunscreen, and staying hydrated.

-• Consider insect repellent, especially in rural areas or during evenings.
+• Consider insect repellent, particularly in the countryside or during evenings.

 • Hospitals and medical centers are available in Samos Town and Karlovasi.